 Nursing students must comply with the rules and policies as presented in the , in addition to those listed in the catalog.
 Students, who meet criteria for readmission into the program, must comply with the Nursing Student Handbook that is in place for the class to which they have been readmitted.

-The Bucks Associate Degree Nursing Program is provisionally approved by the Pennsylvania State Board of Nursing and is fully accredited by:
+The Bucks Associate Degree Nursing Program is fully approved by the Pennsylvania State Board of Nursing and is accredited by:

 The Accreditation Commission for Nursing, Inc., (ACEN)

 3343 Peachtree Road NE, Suite 850 · Atlanta, Georgia 30326

 Clinical Applications for the Associate Degree Nursing Program are available October 15 of the year prior to anticipated start of the Clinical Component.

 - AD Nursing Student Handbook and Attendance Policy

 - Nursing Scholarships

 - Clinical Application to start in Fall 2018